emmajanedrews/base-template/_posts/2018-03-02-looking-to-buy-a-home-around-puget-sound.md

 {% include youtube.html %}

 Looking to buy a home around Puget Sound?
 I'm a local real estate agent who can show you a home quickly- call me at 425-420-4887 or send me an email.
 You can search every home on the MLS just like I do at the link below.
 I'm fast, accessible and will help you neogitate a lower price.
-If you need to sell you Puget Sound home, I'll let you know what price you'll get today.&nbsp;
+If you need to sell you Puget Sound home, I'll let you know what price you'll get today.